pedro199288/lighthouse-analyzer/README.md

 # Simple lighthouse analyzer
 ## Description
-This is a simple script that runs lighthouse on one or more urls and outputs the results in a tsv file in a way that after importing it in a spreadsheet you can easily compare the results, calculate averages, etc.
+This is a simple script that runs lighthouse on one url and outputs the results in a html file after doing n number of measurements and calculating the average.

 ## Usage
 First, install the dependencies: